jobveldhuis/python-qr-code-generator-api/README.md

 ### Automatically save QR codes
 The wrapper takes the API response and automatically turns it into a saved image in the desired output location.
 Do we need to say more?

-## How it works
+## Usage
+The wrapper was developed with ease of use in mind.
+This means that one can either, directly call the module to perform a request, or code their own Python scripts and import the module.

+### Command Line Interface
+To perform a request via the command line, simply ```$ python3 qr_code_generator``` with flags to specify your needs.
+The following flags are supported:
+* --token <token> (short: -t)
+* --load <path to yaml settings file> (short: -l)
+* --output <the output file name> (short: -o)
+* --bulk <amount of codes to generate> (short: -b)
+* --verbose (short -v)

-### Authentication
+## Authentication
 There are three possible ways to authenticate with the API.
 Authentication is done on a token basis.
 A token can be generated [on this webpage](https://app.qr-code-generator.com/api/).
 The three ways are (based from most safe to least safe, and thus least preferred):

-#### Environment variables
+### Environment variables
 The safest way to authenticate, is by using environment variables.
 This starts by exporting your access key to an environment variable with ```$ export ACCESS_TOKEN=<your token here>```.
 After this, feel free to create an instance of QrGenerator by just calling the class as ```api = QrGenerator()```.
 The token will automatically be fetched from the environment.

-#### Hardcode it in your own code
+### Hardcoded in your own code
 A little bit less safe, because what if you accidentally commit your code with the token in it, or what if someone finds a readable portion of your code?
 If you choose to go down this route, understand that there are certain risks involved, but it can be done.
-There are two ways to hardcode it in your own code.
+There are two ways to put the token in your own code.
 1. Either make sure you call the QrGenerator class with a token parameter, as such: ```api = QrGenerator(<your token here>)```.
 This will fetch the token from your code and add it to the query.
-2. Or set it later in your code, by using the set_option function: ```QrGenerator.set_option('access-token', <your token here>)```.
+2. Or set it later in your code, by using the set function: ```QrGenerator.set('access-token', <your token here>)```.

-#### Hardcoded in the wrapper
-If you are going about the most dangerous way to do this, just hardcode it in the wrapper.
-You can update the standard value for the token by updating the options dictionary with key 'access-token'.
-Note that you should never do this, no matter what reason you think you have.
-Go for option 1, or if you have to, option 2.
-Any other choice is lazy.

 When ```QrGenerator.request()``` is called and the API token has not been set and the configuration file has not been altered, a custom Exception will be thrown: ```MissingRequiredParameterError```.
 This is because the API will directly return an InvalidCredentialsError regardless.
 If the configuration file has been changed, you might encounter a ```InvalidCredentialsError```.
 Either way, it will not work.